Step 1: Application & Contract

 - Agencies must continue to comply with established standards and collect proofs of compliance for file building and future re-accreditation on-sites.

-- The accredited agency conducts a self-assessment at the end of the two year period and enters re-recognition request.
+- The accredited agency conducts a self-assessment at the end of the three year period and enters re-recognition request.